 Crowdcube is another UK platform that has more than 600.000 members.
 It’s the largest community of crowd investors in Europe.

 The startups pitch their ideas here similar to how they do it on Seedrs.
-Some startups even alternate funding rounds between the 2 platforms (Revolut did this).
+Some startups even alternate funding rounds between the 2 platforms (Revolut or WiseAlpha did this).

 There’s no secondary market where you could sell early your shares, but typically the startups describe their exit strategy and the time horizon for that.

 Companisto is an equity crowdfunding platform from Germany.
 Depending on the project, you can invest either as a shareholder, and receive company equity, or as a lender, and receive interest payments.